RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

 \section{Results and Discussion}

-This section details the results obtained for each of the RL policies utilized by our framework.
-Note that, unless otherwise stated, the results presented here refer to the ANYmal B quadruped.
+This section details the results obtained for each of the RL policies introduced in our framework.
+Note that, unless otherwise stated, the results presented here relate to the ANYmal B quadruped.